Gamma-ray burst pulse structures and emission mechanisms: Acknowledgments

 \section{Acknowledgments}

 GA thanks Dhruva Sambrani and Damien B\'egu\'e for the helpful discussion and comments.
+We also thank the anonymous referee for suggestions that improved the clarity of the manuscript.
 This research made use of the High Energy Astrophysics Science Archive Research Center Online Service HEASARC at the NASA/Goddard Space Flight Center.
 AP acknowledges the support from the European Union (EU) via ERC consolidator grant 773062 (O.M.J.), and from the Israel Space Agency via grant \#6766.
 FR acknowledges support from the Swedish National Space Agency (2021-00180 and 2022-00205).